Tech with Tyler

 Walkthrough

-Trufflehog is a tool for finding secrets, but other solutions like git-secrets exist.
+Trufflehog is a tool for finding secrets, but other solutions like exist.
 It's good to have a tool bag of useful tools as each will work differently and might discover findings missed by others.

 Finding credentials in code